cran-task-views/Omics/Omics.md

     probability of detection (POD) curve and the limit of detection (LOD).
-    `r pkg("NACHO")` and `r pkg("nanostringr")` provide tools for quality control or normalization of NanoString nCounter data. `r pkg("MiRNAQCD")` is a complete toolbox for QC control of miRNA expression data.
+    `r pkg("NACHO")` and `r pkg("nanostringr")` provide tools for quality control or normalization of NanoString nCounter data. `r pkg("MiRNAQCD")` is a toolbox for QC control of miRNA expression data.
 -   *Integrated tools (with GUI)*: `r pkg("maGUI")` provides a graphical user interface to analyze microarray data (including annotation, tests, or network inference). `r pkg("depthTools")` (and its